belion-freee/babaloa/README.md

 ### Sort options
 You can sort content for using sort options.
+You can use option value with Hash(only use desc) or String, Symbol.
 **Be sure to use the same hash key type as the header name** to be specified.
 It does not move if the type is different.
 In addition, in case of comparing with `2, 3, 100` note that the order will be `100, 2, 3` when comparing by character string.

 ```ruby